 Authors' contributions

-If the study is authored by more than one individual, a sentence or a short paragraph detailing the roles that each author held to contribute to the authorship of the submission.
+If the study is authored by more than one individual, a sentence or a short paragraph detailing the roles that each author held to contribute to the authorship of the submission should be included.
 Authorship should be reserved for those who have made significant intellectual contribution to the research.
 Support in acquiring funding, membership of the wider research group, or supervision of the research activity is not sufficient to claim authorship.
 Honorary authorship is not acceptable.
 Individuals who contributed to the work but whose contribution was not of sufficient scale to be listed as an author should be identified and thanked in an acknowledgement.
 AUP will avail of the COPE guidelines on authorship in resolving any disputes.

 References